kenigreg/gregsnc-news/README.md

 To run this app locally, you will need to clone the repository from GitHub to your local machine.
 Follow the instructions below:

+### Install Node

+You will need to install node to run the app locally [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 In the project directory, you can run:

 ### `npm start`